This is the way to find out how to install a backup camera for your Car – SUV – Truck.

-- Make sure the vehicle is turned off and key out of ignition.
+- Make sure the vehicle is turned off and the key is out of the ignition.

 - Safely disconnect the vehicle’s battery terminals.

-- Remove the license plate if necessary, if this is your desired area of install.
+- Remove the license plate if necessary, if this is your desired area of installation.

-- Place or insert the camera to the desired position on the vehicle.
+- Place or insert the camera into the desired position on the vehicle.